otboss/PDQ-Pizza-Factory-Locator-Subsystem/README.md

 """;
 <br>
 <br>
-mongo_database_address - The IP address of the Mongo Database server mongo_database_username - The Auth Username of the Mongo Database server mongo_database_password - The Auth Password of the Mongo Database server mongo_database_port - The port number of the Mongo Database Server orders_collection_name - The name given to the collection used to store pizza orders
+* mongo_database_address - The IP address of the Mongo Database server
+* mongo_database_username - The Auth Username of the Mongo Database server
+* mongo_database_password - The Auth Password of the Mongo Database server
+* mongo_database_port - The port number of the Mongo Database Server
+* orders_collection_name - The name given to the collection used to store pizza orders
 <br>
 <br>
-2. Get the current configuration
+2. <b>Get the current configuration</b>
 This command reads the configuration from file and prints it to the console
 <br>
 <br>